kaelbastos/Good_Clean_Fun/README.md

 This project is a class acessment that is shaped in two parts.

 The first is the requisite elicitation part, done by interviewing the teacher.
-This first half os the acessment is made by other group and have the objecitve to produce a document with the system design.
+This first half of the acessment is made by other group and have the objecitve to produce a document with the system design.

 The second part is the implementation, where different groups exchange documents, to code somebody else's system.